 BSW, Andrews University; MSW, Andrews University

-Ms. Clarke is the Director of Project Wait No Longer: Permanency for Foster Youth, a Barker initiative that seeks to find permanent homes for children currently in the public foster care system.
-She is responsible for the Project's overall administration, including recruitment, training, outreach and matching.
-Ms. Clarke comes to Barker with 13 years of experience as a social worker and clinician, with many of those years focusing on children and families.
-Ms. Clarke's past experience includes work with the foster care system, family preservation programs as well as domestic and international adoption work.
-As an adoptive parent herself, she brings both a personal and professional understanding of the adoption process as well as a passion for achieving permanency for at-risk children. firstname.lastname@example.org
+Ms. Clarke is the Senior Director of Clinical & Support Services and responsible for managing, developing, implementing and providing oversight and quality assurance for the clinical aspects of the work provided by the agency’s adoption and support programs.
+Ms. Clarke has more than 20 years of experience as a social worker and clinician, with many of those years focusing on children and families.
+Previously, Ms. Clarke was the Director of Barker’s Project Wait No Longer.
+Prior to Barker, Ms. Clarke worked with the foster care system, family preservation programs as well as domestic and international adoption programs.
+As an adoptive parent herself, she brings both a personal and professional understanding of the adoption process as well as a passion for supporting families and achieving permanency for children. email@example.com

 Director of International Programs